fenago/ernesto-spark/lab_guides/Lab_1.md

 #### Pre-reqs:
 - Google Chrome (Recommended)

-#### Lab Environment
-All packages have been installed.
-There is no requirement for any setup.

-**Note:** Labs will be accessible at the port given to you by your instructor.
-Password for jupyterLab : `1234`

-Lab instructions and scala examples are present in `~/work/ernesto-spark` folder.
-To copy and paste: use **Control-C** and to paste inside of a terminal, use **Control-V**

-There should be terminal(s) opened already.
-You can also open New terminal by Clicking `File` > `New` > `Terminal` from the top menu.

-Now, move in the directory which contains the scala source code by running following command in the terminal.

-`cd ~/work/ernesto-spark`

-You can access jupyter lab at `<host-ip>:<port>/lab/workspaces/lab1`

-## What is Scala?

-Scala is short for Scalable Language.
-It is called scalable language because it is scalable as per the user requirement.
-Scala is a Functional as well as Object Oriented Open Source Programming language which runs on top of a `Java Virtual Machine (JVM)`.
-Scala is, as said above, the most preferred programming language for Spark, as `Spark` itself is built with Scala.
-Since Scala runs on top of a JVM, we can access Java libraries within the Scala code and utilize the functionalities of Java without being limited by Scala itself.

-The compiler used to compile the Scala code is scalac.
-The Scala compiler compiles the Scala code to a byte code which is understood by a `JVM` to process the code.
-This is similar to how Java compiles its Java code using javac compiler to a byte code to process it on a JVM.

 ## Introduction

 The aim of the following lab exercises is to install Scala, and perform various exercises by writing Scala code so that we can get our hands on Scala.